fiveamdeveloper/nutch-solr/README.md

 After executing the query in Solr a result in a JSON is displayed in the preview.
 ![Performed query with a response](perform-query-2.png)

+## Querying with React Searchr search engine
+To query inside Solr you have to start the docker containers first.
+Afterwards you have start the react app.
+See the repo [Searchr React App](https://github.com/fiveamdeveloper/Searchr)